2023 Turkey–Syria earthquakes: Earthquake sequence

 It is one of the strongest ever recorded in Turkey, equivalent in magnitude to the 1939 Erzincan earthquake (7.8).
 These earthquakes are surpassed only by the larger estimates for the 1668 North Anatolia earthquake.
 Globally it was the strongest recorded since August 2021.

-Later that day at 10:24 UTC, an earthquake measuring 7.5 according to USGS, 7.6 according to KOERI, or 7.7 according to Geoscope and the GCMT, struck with an epicenter near Ekinözü, 95 km northeast of the M7.8 event.
+At 10:24 UTC, an earthquake measuring 7.5 according to USGS, 7.6 according to KOERI, or 7.7 according to Geoscope and the GCMT, struck with an epicenter near Ekinözü, 95 km northeast of the M7.8 event.
 It had a depth of 7.4 km according to the USGS, 5 km by KOERI, and 13 km by Geoscope.

-According to Kandilli Observatory, the maximum MMI of the mainshock was estimated to have reached MMI XI–XII (Extreme) in Antakya.
-The MMI also reached IX–X (Violent–Extreme) in Kahramanmaraş and İskenderun, VIII–IX (Severe–Violent) in Malatya and Adıyaman, VII–VIII (Very strong–Severe) in Gaziantep, Kilis, Idlib and Aleppo, and VI–VII (Strong–Very strong) in Adana and Şanlıurfa.
-The maximum MMI of the second earthquake was X (Extreme).
+The shock was also the result of strike-slip faulting; it had an epicenter north of the previous large earthquake.